akakzia/decstr/README.md

-# DECSTR: Learning Goal-Directed Abstract Behaviors using Pre-Verbal Spatial Predicates in Intrinsically Motivated Agents
+# Grounding Language to Autonomously-Acquired Skills via Goal Generation

-This repository contains the code associated to the *DECSTR: Learning Goal-Directed Abstract Behaviors using Pre-Verbal Spatial Predicates in Intrinsically Motivated Agents* paper.
+This repository contains the code associated to the *Grounding Language to Autonomously-Acquired Skills via Goal Generation* paper submitted at the ICLR 2021 conference.

 **Abstract**
-Intrinsically motivated learning agents freely explore their environment and set their own goals.
-These goals are traditionally represented as specific configurations of the sensory inputs of the agent, but recent works introduced the use of language to represent more abstract goals.
-Language can, for example, represent goals as sets of general properties that surrounding objects should verify.
-However, language-conditioned agents are trained simultaneously to understand language and to act, which seems to contrast with how children learn: developmental psychology showed that infants demonstrate goal-oriented behaviors and abstract spatial concepts very early in their development, before language mastery.
-Guided by these findings, we introduce a high-level state representation based on natural semantic predicates that characterize spatial relations between objects and are known to be present early in infants.
-In a robotic manipulation environment, our DECSTR system explores this representation space by manipulating objects and efficiently learns to achieve any reachable goal configuration within it.
-It does so by leveraging an object-centered modular architecture, a symmetry inductive bias, and a new form of automatic curriculum learning for goal selection and policy learning.
-As with children, language acquisition takes place in a second phase, independently from goal-oriented sensorimotor learning.
-This is done via a new goal generation module, conditioned on instructions about transformations of object relations.
-We present ablations studies for each component and highlight several advantages of targeting abstract goals over specific ones.
-We further show that using this intermediate representation enables efficient language grounding by evaluating agents on sequences of language instructions and their logical combinations.
+We are interested in the autonomous acquisition of repertoires of skills.
+Language-conditioned reinforcement learning (LC-RL) approaches are great tools in this quest, as they allow to express abstract goals as sets of constraints on the states.
+However, most LC-RL agents are not autonomous and cannot learn without external instructions and feedback.
+Besides, their direct language condition cannot account for the goal-directed behavior of pre-verbal infants and strongly limits the expression of behavioral diversity for a given language input.
+To resolve these issues, we propose a new conceptual approach to language-conditioned RL: the Language-Goal-Behavior architecture (LGB).
+LGB decouples skill learning and language grounding via an intermediate semantic representation of the world.
+To showcase the properties of LGB, we present a specific implementation called DECSTR.
+DECSTR is an intrinsically motivated learning agent endowed with an innate semantic representation describing spatial relations between physical objects.
+In a first stage (G -> B), it freely explores its environment and targets self-generated semantic configurations.
+In a second stage (L -> G), it trains a language-conditioned  goal generator to generate semantic goals that match the constraints expressed in language-based inputs.
+We showcase the additional properties of LGB w.r.t. both an end-to-end LC-RL approach and a similar approach leveraging non-semantic, continuous intermediate representations.
+Intermediate semantic representations help satisfy language commands in a diversity of ways, enable strategy switching after a failure and facilitate language grounding.

 **Link to Website**